TDPessoa/cs50p/README.md

 ---

-These are the codes that I've written and submitted to [***CS50’s Introduction to Programming with Python***](https://cs50.harvard.edu/python/2022/), composed of online classes, slides, and problems to code.
+These are codes that I've written and submitted to [***CS50’s Introduction to Programming with Python***](https://cs50.harvard.edu/python/2022/).

-The course gave access to a platform in conjunction with CodeSpaces and GitHub to code, check and submit files easily and via browser.
+The course gave access to a platform in conjunction with CodeSpaces and GitHub, enabling the students to code, check and submit files easily and via browser.

+---

+Throughout the making of these files I'm rushing to do things, trying to submit the answers as soon as possible.

+The files may not be well commented and alike because:
+- a.
+I'm in such a hurry that I forgot to comment something important; or
+- b.
+I don't find the comment relevant to the matter.

+Since I've already started my ['challenge'](https://github.com/TDPessoa/my_python_challenge_2022), I'll include these files as well.

+Keeping in mind that it will require new comments and explanations differing from the actual.

+If, in the future, I acknowledge that new comments are needed or old ones must be re-phrased, I'll return to this directory and create a final commit afterwards.

 ---